Introduction to quantum groups: 8c. Truncated characters

-\begin{proof} This follows indeed from the computations in the proof of Theorem 8.27. \end{proof}
+\begin{proof} This follows indeed from the computations in the proof of Theorem 8.35. \end{proof}

-This result will be of great use for the liberation of more complicated compact Lie groups, because it provides us with a criterion for checking if our guesses are right.
 Let us discuss now the other easy quantum groups that we have.
-Regarding the half-liberations $O_N^*,U_N^*$ the situation is a bit complicated, but we have the following result, at $t=1$:
+Regarding the half-liberations $O_N^*,U_N^*$, the situation here is a bit complicated, and we will discuss this later on.
+But we have the following result that, we can formulate here, at $t=1$: